WPringle/GLOCOFFS/README.md

 ![GlobalGFS](MaxWindVel_Global1.5km.png)

 # Archived Events
 - [Tropical Cyclone Fani](Archives/Fani/Fani.md)
 - [Tropical Cyclone Idai](Archives/Idai/Idai.md)

 ## How are the Forecasts Obtained?

 Forecasts are 2D barotropic ocean circulation and inundation simulations on unstructured triangular meshes subject to meteorological and astronomical forcings, which drive surge and tide respectively.
-The simulations are conducted using the [ADCIRC](http://adcirc.org/) model.
+The effect of ice is considered in the computationa of sea surface drag driving surge.
+The simulations are conducted using the Version 55 of the [ADCIRC](http://adcirc.org/) model (Pringle et al., 2020), and each forecast simulation takes ~10 min wall-clock time on 96 computational processors.

-The meshes have been automatically generated using the [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) Matlab meshing toolbox.
+The meshes have been automatically generated using the [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) Matlab meshing toolbox (Roberts et al., 2019).
 A single seamless unstructured mesh is used for each forecast.
 The default mesh which covers the entire Earth has a coastal resolution of 1.5 km.
 In the ocean the resolution varies between 1.5 km and 25 km according to functions of topographic gradient and distance from the shoreline.

 NOTE: For the explanation below see archived events for examples of using high-resolution insets in the global mesh.
 The automatic 6-hourly forecasts are currently only simulated on the default global mesh without high-resolution insets